Create instance templates

 • DISK_NAME: Optional: the disk name displayed to the guest OS after the VM is created.

 • DISK_TYPE: Optional: the type of disk to create.
-If not specified, the default is pd-standard or pd-balanced, depending on the machine type.
+If not specified, the default disk type that is used depends on the value of the --machine-type flag.

-• ZONE and REMOTE_ZONE: the zone to create the regional Persistent Disk disk in and the zone to replicate it to.
+• ZONE and REMOTE_ZONE: the zone to create the regional disk in and the zone to replicate it to.

 For zonal disks, don't include the replica-zones property.